 Department of Music, University of Virginia

 “If human beings suddenly ceased imitating, all forms of culture would vanish.”
-This striking statement by René Girard not only ascribes to mimesis the ability to generate culture, but also implicitly challenges scholars to determine how mimesis operates within the cultural field they study.
-Many have risen to this challenge, but the question still remains: How does mimesis operate within western music, especially during the modern era?
+This striking statement by René Girard invests imitation with an extraordinary ability to generate culture.
+It also implicitly challenges scholars to investigate the role of imitation within their particular fields of study.

 My Mellon-sponsored project takes up this challenge from the standpoint of musicology.
 More specific, it focuses on mimesis—practices and theories of imitation—within western music of the modern industrial era.
 How has mimesis manifested itself within this context?
 How has it been conceptualized?
 How and why has it changed over time?

 In this talk I will open up two perspectives on these matters.
 The first is pedagogical.
 I will discuss the process involved in constructing a syllabus for a seminar on this topic that I am currently offering to PhD students in Music and English.
 The second is research-oriented and seeks to delineate the role of mimesis within evolving notions of the artwork in early European modernism.

 I begin by teasing out the presence of mimesis in and between Walter Benjamin’s concepts of craft and commodity as he developed them in his “Arcades Project.”
 This will help to show what Benjamin believed to have been gained and lost in the advent of capitalism over the course of the long nineteenth century, especially in France.
 I then consider how these approaches to mimesis might illuminate aspects of French music at the fin de siècle—in particular, the work of Maurice Ravel.
 His is a celebrated but conflicted oeuvre, one that is caught between the artisan’s atelier and the mass marketplace.